oscarg798/AmiiboWiki/SETUP.md

 ## CiTask.Gradle.kts

 In order to run some tasks on the CI we have create the file `citask.gradle`, it uses some properties that should be in the `local.properties` file.
-To make the app work comment/remove  the following line from the `app` module gradle file
+To make the app work comment/remove  the following line from  the `build.gradle` file in the `app` module

 ```
 apply from: '../gradlescripts/citask.gradle.kts'